ja5perlu/Eyeprotect/README.md

 Fourth, put the Ultrasonic sensor and Light sensor on you monitor. then it can tell you :

 - How much distance between you and your monitor ?
-- Is light or dark now ?
+- Is that light or dark now ?
+- which situation is good to your eyes?

 In the end, ensure that can work and treat your eyes friendly.